 1. Start with Descriptive Analytics

-2. Predictive Analytics Tools are your HR Crystal Ball
+2. Predictive Analytics Tools: Your HR Crystal Ball

 4. Make the Business Case for Predictive Analytics